CAIDA/catalog-data/sources/recipe/how_to_parse_dataset_peeringdb/Readme.md

 - `-get`: *(Required)* Type of the objects that you would like to retrieve
 - `-id`: *(Optional)* Id of the single object that you would like to retrieve.
 Input type should be integer.

-Below are the methods used to read and parse data in `.json` file.
+Below are the methods used to read and parse data in `json` file.
 ~~~python
 # read data in json file
 def get_json_data(filename):